bendog/analogies/README.md

 **Children inherit their parents genes, parents don't inherit the genes of their children.**

-A function will know the values of the variables set in the main (global/parent) part of your script, but the variables set in the function (child) will only be known to the child.
+A function (child) will know the values of the variables set in the main (global/parent) part of your script, but the variables set in the function (child) will only be known to the function (child).